 Dilatometry

-Dilatometry is an analytical method that is used to measure the thermal characteristics, such as volume changes and phase transitions, of solid samples.
+Dilatometry is an analytical method that is used to measure the thermal characteristics, such as volume changes and phase transitions, of solid materials.

 What is dilatometry used for?